Thinking and memory changes

 Thinking and memory changes can be a normal part of getting older, but they may affect you more if you have Parkinson’s.

-You do not need to read all of the information at once.
-You can skip to the sections that are most relevant to you, or read parts only when you feel ready to.
+You don’t need to read all of this information at once.
+You can skip to the sections that are most relevant to you, or read parts only when you feel ready.

 What are thinking and memory changes?